Skip to content

 RSUs are taxed as income at vest at the full share value.
 Options are taxed when exercised on the gain over the strike price.
 This calculator models RSUs.

-Is this guaranteed income?
+Is this contractual income?

 No. The estimate assumes you stay through each vest date and the share price holds.
 Leaving early forfeits unvested shares; the price can fall.

-Should I sell at vest?
+Sell at vest?

 That is a personal decision involving concentration risk, tax brackets, and conviction in the company.
 Selling at vest converts the income to cash; holding adds capital gains exposure.